Emergencies Can Happen

 The following solutions may help you relieve your discomfort for emergencies:

 If a wire is poking you, first try to bend it with a spoon or a pencil eraser.
 If you are unsuccessful, place a small piece of wax or wet cotton over it to buffer it.
 You may also try to snip the wire with nail clippers or wire cutters for an emergencies.

 If a bracket, or brace, is loose and still attached to the archwire, leave it in place.
-If it flips around the wire and is uncomfortable, simply flip it back around so it is facing the normal direction.
+It can flip around the wire and become uncomfortable, simply flip it back around so it is facing the normal direction.
 If it remains uncomfortable, cover with wax and call for an appointment.